-Whether you simply want to learn some useful Hindi phrases, or you're more serious about studying Hindi, there are plenty of books to help you.
+Whether you simply want to learn some useful Hindi phrases for your trip to India, or you're more serious about studying Hindi, there are plenty of books to help you.
 These are the best Hindi language books for learning Hindi at all levels, listed in order of depth.
 When choosing a book, an important factor to consider is how far you want to go with the language.
 Some Hindi books contain extensive use of the Devanagari script, which is a problem if you only want to learn how to speak Hindi, not read or write it.

 01 of 07

 Although this book isn't a comprehensive phrasebook, it does provide a handy introduction to "Hinglish" (a mishmash of Hindi and English spoken together) and Indian English (India's adaptation of the Indian language, which features some unique words and expressions).
 It includes quirky slang and sayings, a useful word finder, a guide to pronunciation and grammar, many "Hinglish" terms, and common language misunderstandings.
 You'll soon be speaking like a local!

 02 of 07

 Want to learn some basic Hindi phrases?
 This comprehensive 300-page phrasebook is probably the best one of its kind available.
 It's invaluable for travel to India and is conveniently pocket sized.
 Plus, you get Urdu and Bengali along with it!
 There are plenty of practical phrases as well as some spontaneous ones for fun conversation.